-In 2018 Chalamet appeared in Hostiles — sharing the screen with Bale and Rosamund Pike — as a French immigrant cavalry soldier in the Old West, alongside Bale and Rosamund Pike, and lost 20 pounds to play a meth addict in Beautiful Boy, with Steve Carell.
-The following year he portrayed Henry V in The King (2019), based on William Shakespeare's "Henriad" plays, before reuniting with Gerwig for Little Women.
+In 2018 Chalamet appeared in Hostiles as a French immigrant cavalry soldier in the Old West, alongside Bale and Rosamund Pike, and lost 20 pounds to play a meth addict in Beautiful Boy, with Steve Carell.
+The following year he portrayed Henry V in The King, based on William Shakespeare's "Henriad" plays, before reuniting with Gerwig for Little Women.

 #MeToo, Time's Up and Woody Allen

 Another film that prominently features Chalamet is Woody Allen's A Rainy Day In New York City.
 Chalamet filmed his scenes — with co-stars Selena Gomez and Elle Fanning — in 2017.
 However, the advent of the #MeToo and Time's Up movements, which called out the sexual harassment, assault, discrimination and predatory behavior that many powerful figures (predominantly men) have gotten away with in both the film industry and society at large, drew attention to Allen's past and raised questions for Chalamet about his choice to sign on with Allen.